Skip to main content

 You must register for the Credential Assembly Service, the clearinghouse for your LSAT score(s), transcripts, letters of recommendation and evaluations.
 Visit the Law School Admission Council (LSAC) at LSAC.org for instructions and information about the registration process, or contact LSAC at 215.968.1001 or LSACinfo@LSAC.org.

-While applicants need only take either the LSAT or the GRE, we will consider all scores if you take both tests.
-If you have taken the LSAT, we consider that the primary admission test, regardless if you have also submitted a GRE score.
+While applicants need only take either the LSAT, GRE or JD-Next, we will consider all scores if you take more than one test.
+If you have taken the LSAT, we consider that the primary admission test, regardless if you have also submitted a GRE or JD-Next score.

-The GRE is designed to test verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills.
-If you apply with a GRE score you must also register with the Credential Assembly Service (CAS) through the Law School Admission Council (LSAC).
-Other than the GRE score, the rest of your application materials—including your transcripts, letters of recommendation, personal statement and resume—must be submitted to CAS.
-Please visit ets.org/gre to request that your score be sent to the University of Dayton School of Law (School code for GRE score reporting is 0002-University of Dayton School of Law-Grad).
+If you apply with a GRE or JD-Next score you must also register with the Credential Assembly Service (CAS) through the Law School Admission Council (LSAC).
+Other than the GRE or JD-Next score, the rest of your application materials—including your transcripts, letters of recommendation, personal statement and resume—must be submitted to CAS.
+For GRE scores, please visit ets.org/gre to request that your score be sent to the University of Dayton School of Law (School code for GRE score reporting is 0002-University of Dayton School of Law-Grad).
+For JD-Next scores, please visit aspenpublishing.com to request that your score be sent to UDSL.

 Letters of Recommendation